Global digital divide: Versus the digital divide

-The global digital divide is a special case of the digital divide; the focus is set on the fact that "Internet has developed unevenly throughout the world" causing some countries to fall behind in technology, education, labor, democracy, and tourism.
+The global digital divide is a special case of the digital divide; the focus is set on the fact that "Internet has developed unevenly throughout the world" causing some countries to access technology, education, labor, democracy, and tourism disproportionately.
 The concept of the digital divide was originally popularized regarding the disparity in Internet access between rural and urban areas of the United States of America; the global digital divide mirrors this disparity on an international scale.

 The global digital divide also contributes to the inequality of access to goods and services available through technology.
-Computers and the Internet provide users with improved education, which can lead to higher wages; the people living in nations with limited access are therefore disadvantaged.
+Computers and the Internet provide users with improved education, which can lead to higher wages; the people living in nations with limited access are therefore placed in a socioeconomic disadvantage.
 This global divide is often characterized as falling along what is sometimes called the North–South divide of "northern" wealthier nations and "southern" poorer ones.